 Caro Howell MBE

-Director General of Imperial War Museums.
+Caro is Director General of Imperial War Museums.

 Formerly, Caro was Director of the Foundling Museum, London, the Head of Education and Public Events at the Whitechapel Gallery and part of the Tate Modern set up team 1997-2003.